 We recognise all LGBTQ+ identities at The James Young High School and we do not deny the existence of a valid identity.
 We will also not question an identity or deny it as a "phase".
 In particular, we recognise the existence of people who identify as:

 - Asexual

 - Bisexual

 - Cisgender

 - Gay

 - Gender fluid

 - Heterosexual (Straight)

+(see Appendix 2 for definitions of these terms)

 - Intersex

 - Lesbian

 - Non-binary

 - Pansexual

 - Queer

 - Transgender